anthonygauthier/MySimpleORM/README.md

 ### Application-side setup

 1. Make sure to "require" the "BaseClass.php" file in your class file and then extend your class with it.
-3. Make sure that your class attributes are all equivalent to your table columns and ensure that they all have the same name.
+2. Make sure that your class attributes are all equivalent to your table columns and ensure that they all have the same name.
-4. Create your getters/setters.
-5. Read the (short) documentation to understand how to select/update/delete/insert objects to your DB.
+3. Read the (short) documentation to understand how to select/update/delete/insert objects to your DB.
-6. Don't forget to modify the "Database.php" class with your database information.
+4. Don't forget to modify the "Database.php" class with your database information.

 #### Example of a class